-Continuity of cover when changing residency from one country to another is a very important and helpful feature of term plans in UAE.
+Continuity of protection when changing residence from one country to another is an essential and helpful feature of term plans in UAE.
 Otherwise, the cost of insurance would go up every time the insured has to buy a new policy when moving to another country, as the insured would older than before, and also the risk of non-insurability increases.

 7. US Dollar Denominated Plans:

 Given the rapidly growing population in India, which has to be fed, clothed, entertained and treated for medical ailments.
-India has to rely on imports largely for crude, coal, edible oil technology, medicines, defence equipment and many many more…
+India has to rely on imports largely for crude, coal, cooking oil technology, medicines, defence equipment and much much more…

-The constantly increasing demand for imported goods and services will create more demand for US dollar, which is a medium of exchange for international transactions, further depreciating the Indian rupee.
+The steadily increasing demand for imported goods and services will create more demand for US dollar, a medium of exchange for international transactions, further depreciating the Indian rupee.

-The adjacent chart shows the extent of rupee depreciation in the last 5 years, highlighting the adverse impact on your rupee denominated insurance or investment plans.
+The following chart shows the extent of rupee depreciation in the last five years, highlighting the adverse impact on your rupee denominated insurance or investment plans.

 8. Easy access to Insurance Proceeds:

-As Term Insurance plans in UAE are portable, in the unfortunate event of claim, the proceeds can be paid out in any part of the world, making it easier to pay for money requirements outside India like;
+Term insurance plans in UAE are portable.
+You or your family can claim to receive the benefits from any part of the world, making it easier to pay for money requirements outside India like;

-- Paying off loans and mortgages of an expat
+- Paying off loans and mortgages of you have any outside UAE

-- To enable the family to continue living as expats in UAE or any other country.
+- To enable your family to continue living as expats in UAE or any other country.
 This allows the children to complete their education up to a certain age

-- Paying for higher education costs for studies abroad
+- Paying for higher education costs of your children for studies outside India

-- Enabling the insured and his family to continue to live in UAE in the event of diagnosis of a major illness, without worrying about paying bills, as the bills can be paid out of insurance proceeds.
+- Enabling you and your family to continue to live in UAE in the event of diagnosis of a major illness, without worrying about paying bills like rent/mortgage, school fees, medical costs etc.,

-Access to funds outside India from insurance proceeds of plans in India can be very challenging, involving complex approval processes and tax implications, and unnecessary currency loss and charges.
+On the other hand; access to funds outside India from insurance proceeds of plans in India can be very challenging.
+You may have to go through complex approval processes, currency risks, charges and tax implications.

 What about you?